 1978 – The Pregnancy Discrimination Act bans employment discrimination against pregnant women.

-1980 – New guidelines from the U.S. Equal Employment Opportunity Commission prohibit sexual harassment.
+1980 – New U.S. Equal Employment Opportunity Commission guidelines prohibit sexual harassment.

 The U.S. Supreme Court rules that excluding women from the draft is constitutional.